learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 **AWESOME**.

 Let's work with additional HTML tags to see how we tweak our HTML a bit more.
 Let's tell the browser "Hey!
-These list items, they go together?"
+These list items, they go together!"

 ### Saying List Items Go Together